-On November 19, 2014, we acquired all outstanding shares of privately-held Airclic Inc. ("Airclic"), a leading US-based provider of mobile solutions that help companies reduce the cost of delivering goods by automating traditional paper-based processes.
-Airclic's cloud-based mobile solutions help streamline and automate complex 'last mile' logistics processes.
-The total purchase price for the acquisition was \$29.6 million, net of cash acquired, which was funded with cash on hand.
-The gross contractual amount of trade receivables acquired was \$4.5 million with a fair value of \$4.5 million at the date of acquisition.
-Our acquisition date estimate of contractual cash flows not expected to be collected was nil.
-In the third quarter of 2016, the preliminary purchase price allocation for Airclic was finalized resulting in a \$0.8 million increase to goodwill and income taxes payable.

-On May 30, 2014 we acquired all outstanding membership interests of privately-held Customs Info, LLC ("Customs Info"), a leading US-based provider of trade data content to power Global Trade Management (GTM) systems and streamline global trade automation.
-The total purchase price for the acquisition was \$39.5 million, net of cash acquired, which was funded by \$34.1 million in cash and approximately 0.4 million Descartes common shares valued at \$5.4 million.
-As part of completing the acquisition \$20.0 million of the \$39.5 million purchase price was funded by drawing on our revolving debt facility, which was subsequently repaid.
-Additional contingent consideration of up to \$3.9 million in cash may have become payable had certain revenue performance targets been met by Customs Info during the calendar year 2014.
-The fair value of the contingent consideration was valued at nil at the acquisition date and the performance targets were not met.
-The gross contractual amount of trade receivables acquired was \$1.8 million with a fair value of \$1.7 million at the date of acquisition.
-Our acquisition date estimate of contractual cash flows not expected to be collected was \$0.1 million.

-On April 1, 2014, we acquired all outstanding shares of privately-held Computer Management USA, Inc. and Computer Management NA, Inc. (collectively, "Computer Management"), a US-based provider of security filing solutions and air cargo management solutions for airlines and their partners.
-The total purchase price for the acquisition was \$6.7 million, net of cash acquired, which was funded with cash on hand.
+On November 11, 2016, we acquired 4Solutions Information Technology Pty Ltd. ("4Solutions"), an Australia-based provider of cloud-based business-to-business supply chain integration solutions.
+4Solutions operates the Health Supply Network, an electronic document exchange network for the healthcare community, which allows large multi-national, local pharmaceutical manufacturers and wholesalers connect and collaborate to automate a wide array of supply chain processes.
+The total purchase price for the acquisition was approximately \$2.5 million, net of cash acquired, which was funded with cash on hand.
 The gross contractual amount of trade receivables acquired was \$0.2 million with a fair value of \$0.2 million at the date of acquisition.
 Our acquisition date estimate of contractual cash flows not expected to be collected was nil.
+The purchase price was finalized in the three month period ended October 31, 2017 with no adjustments.

+On October 12, 2016, we acquired Appterra LLC ("Appterra"), a US-based provider of cloud-based business-to-business supply chain integration solutions.
+Appterra's solutions help its customers connect electronically, automate supply chain processes, and enhance collaboration and visibility among global trading partners.
+The total purchase price for the acquisition was \$5.7 million, net of cash acquired, which was funded with cash on hand.
+Additional contingent consideration of up to \$1.6 million in cash was payable if certain revenue performance targets are met by Appterra in the two years following the acquisition.
+The fair value of the contingent consideration was valued at \$0.7 million at the acquisition date.
+The gross contractual amount of trade receivables acquired was \$0.1 million with a fair value of \$0.1 million at the date of acquisition.
+Our acquisition date estimate of contractual cash flows not expected to be collected was nil.
+The purchase price was finalized in the three month period ended October 31, 2017 with no adjustments.

+On April 29, 2016, we acquired pixi Software GmbH ("Pixi"), a Germany-based provider of technology solutions for e-commerce order fulfilment and warehouse management.
+Pixi's solutions help its customers automate e-commerce processes originating from online orders, and Pixi is currently integrated with hundreds of e-commerce sites in Europe.
+The total purchase price for the acquisition was approximately \$10.6 million, net of cash acquired, which was funded by drawing on our credit facility.
+The gross contractual amount of trade receivables acquired was \$0.6 million with a fair value of \$0.4 million at the date of acquisition.
+Our acquisition date estimate of contractual cash flows not expected to be collected was \$0.2 million.
+The purchase price was finalized in the three month period ended April 30, 2017 with no adjustments.